 - Practice Positive Thinking: Consciously choose positive language and thinking to influence your passion for your work, and to inspire the passion of others.

 - Project Professional Self-Worth: To really get a hit of the fine contribution you make, be willing to acknowledge, to yourself and others, how well you do what you do.

-- Protect Sense of Humour: The benefits of keeping your sense of humour are good for both your health and your spirit.
-Guard against the dreaded and humourless diseases of Psychosclerosis (Hardening of the Thinking) and HDS (Humour Deficiency Syndrome) that slip into workplace settings and zap everyone’s chances for feeling passion for their professions.
-Be the one who starts the humour cycle, instead of the anger cycle.
+- Protect Sense of Humour: The benefits of keeping your sense of humor are good for both your health and your spirit.
+Guard against the dreaded and humorless diseases of Psychosclerosis (Hardening of the Thinking) and HDS (Humour Deficiency Syndrome) that slip into workplace settings and zap everyone’s chances for feeling passion for their professions.
+Be the one who starts the humor cycle, instead of the anger cycle.

 - Play with Perspective: Perspective has everything to do with how you think about control.
 What do you control?
 What don’t you control?
 Who do you control?
 Who don’t you control?
 Think of control like the weather: when you go outside you get whatever’s there!
 It’s up to you to modify your perspective so that you can deal with all the workplace “weather” successfully.